-Summary: The Rough Patch Complex started July 29 when 20-plus lightning fires resulted from thunderstorms in the area.
+Summary: The Rough Patch Complex on the Umpqua National Forest started July 29 when 20-plus lightning fires resulted from thunderstorms in the area.
 Several more fires were added to the Complex including the Jack Fire when another storm moved through August 1, bringing the total identified fires to 42.
 Northwest Incident Management Team (IMT) 13 (Type 2) managed the Complex along with the Jack Fire.

 On August 16, 2021, the Great Basin Management Team 2 (Type 1 IMT) assumed command of the fires at 6:00 a.m.
 Total size of the Rough Patch Complex was 12,956 acres.
 Several smaller fires had been contained by this time, with the largest fires being the Chaos, Little Bend Creek, Near Minky and Buckhead.

 On August 28, Northern Rockies Team 1 (Type 1 IMT) assumed command of the fires.
 The Rough Patch Complex then consisted of four fires: Chaos, Little Bend, Buckhead and Near Minky.

 On September 10, Great Basin Management Team 2 (Type 1 IMT) assumed command of the Complex.